Using Singularity Containers

-This document describes how to use Singularity, a software tool that facilitates the movement of software applications and workflows between various computational environments, on the Savio high-performance computing cluster at the University of California, Berkeley.
+This document describes how to use Singularity, a software tool that allows you to run Linux containers.
+Using containers facilitates the movement of software applications and workflows between various computational environments.

 Singularity is a software tool provided on the Savio cluster.
 It allows you to bring already-built research applications and workflows from other Linux environments onto Savio and run them on the cluster, without any installation or reconfiguration required.
 Singularity packages those applications and workflows in “containers,” and runs them within the Singularity container's boundaries.